Craving a curry?

 Krishna Vilas - 63 Rue du Fort Neipperg

-One of the newest restaurants to Gare is the south Indian vegan and veggie restaurant Krishna Vilas, which serves up idli, dosas, bhaji, uthappam and thalis and has received great reviews.
+One of the newest restaurants to Gare is the south Indian vegan and veggie restaurant Krishna Vilas, which serves up idli, dosas, bhaji, uthappam and thalis.
+It mostly gets good reviews but a few people say the dosas are a bit greasy.

 Namaste – 19 Rue de Strasbourg